sunstone import does not fill in the source till successful md5 check

 So... if that image gets deleted from the database, the 10 gigs it copied to the local drive will remain. and with no obvious indication of which file is which image in the database without poking around in the database matching things up, one could quickly run out of space in the datastore and wind up with quite a mess to clean up.

 Maybe when the downloader starts unbziping the image it could fill out the source entry in the database so on failure one could just remove the entry and have the broken image removed as well?

-#3 Updated by Stefan Kooman about 7 years ago
+#3 Updated by Stefan Kooman over 7 years ago

 The status has changed from "new" to "closed".
 Has this issue been fixed?
 If so, in what version?
 I've noticed I'm suffering from the same bug (opennebula 4.2).
 At the moment it seems impossible to check which image (file on disk) is in "error state" and which image is healthy (ready, used, etc.).
 If an extra field with "filename" would be created in the mysql database table "image_pool" it's possible to check wich image is not in the database and therefore can be safely removed from disk.